Emmotes/ic_spoilers/docs/voronika.md

     "id": 2094,
     "flavour_text": "",
     "description": {
-        "desc": "For the third Quest for the Crown goal, Calculating Guidances' key allies must defeat 2,500 enemies.
-The key allies for Calculating Guidances now also include Champions who have the Evil alignment."
+        "desc": "For the third Search for the Crown goal, Calculating Guidance's key allies must defeat 2,500 enemies.
+The key allies for Calculating Guidance now also include Champions who have the Evil alignment."
     },
     "effect_keys": [
         {